 Depression can be a response to the present, and to living a life of little or no rewards.

-Depression can be reactive, a response to a recent loss or a sudden and very negative experience.
+Depression can be reactive, a response to a recent loss or a recent very negative experience.

 Depression can also be one of the ways you learnt to look after yourself when very young in response to the circumstances of your childhood.
 Due to the very limited choice of responses you had as a child, it was a way to take care of yourself the best you knew how.
 But it has now outlived its usefulness.